Derivatives of Single Jersey and Double Jersey Weft Knitted Structures with Cam and Needle Arrangement

 Double Lactose Design:

 Double lacoste is a tuck-knit single jersey structure.
 So one set of needles are used to produce this structure.
 It is also a very popular structure to produce cut and sew knitwear.
-The prominency of this design near tO the single lacoste fabric.
+The prominency of this design near to the single lacoste fabric.
 The repeat ofthe structure completes on six courses.
 Knitting sequence for a repeat as follows:

 Double Lactose Design